thayton/thayton.github.io/_drafts/scraping-with-casperjs.md

 casper.run();
 {% endhighlight %}

-The `processPage` function is where the bulk of our work occurs.
+The `processPage()` function is where the bulk of our work will occur.
 It has three parts:

 1. Scrape and print the jobs in the jobs table
 2. Exit if we're finished scraping